pre-safe/presafe/README.md

 PreSafe is a fully community owned (only 5% of the total supply will be used for marketing), low fixed supply and decentralized community token in Pancakeswap.

 PRESAFE will be available for pre-sale on DXSale in early-mid-May.
-It will immediately launch on PancakeSwap with locked for 2 years with all sold tokens and liquidity.
+It will immediately launch on PancakeSwap with locked for 2 years with all liquidity.

 DxSale protocol to foster trust in the community by auto-locking liquidity for 2 years.